newrelic/developer-website/STYLE_GUIDE.md

   - `title`: provide a shortened title for the tile.
 The title will fallback to the guide title if this is not provided.
   - `description`: provide a shortended description for the tile.
 The description will fallback to the guide description if this is not provided.
+- `redirects`:
+  - url you wish to redirect from
+  - another url you wish to redirect from

 ### GuideTemplate Frontmatter example